The Best Restaurants In New Orleans

 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Don’t let the outdated Sugar Park neon sign out front fool you: You can find this fun wine bar inside a small house on St. Claude in the Bywater.
-Here it’s all about natural wines and a reservations-only, five-course tasting menu full of surprising dishes, especially during “Vegetarian Week,” which begins the third Thursday of every month and shows off the kitchen’s creativity.
-The menu is always rotating, but think fermenting, braising, smoking, poaching - anything that can be done to get the most out of seasonal, local produce (a recent favorite featured spot prawn served with lovage and fermented tomato).
-If you fail to make reservations, stop by anyway and dip into the bar snacks, like the table salad or the pate de campagne.
+Here, it’s all about enjoying natural wines and a reservations-only, five-course tasting menu full of surprising dishes in a dining room reminiscent of a friend’s cozy apartment.
+The menu is always rotating, but think fermenting, braising, smoking, poaching—anything that can be done to get the most out of seasonal, local produce (a recent favorite featured spot prawn served with lovage and fermented tomato).
+If you fail to make reservations, stop by anyway when the weather’s nice and grab some wine and bar snacks on the garden patio.

 Turkey And The Wolf